relmoo1220/lgtm-stack/README.md

         group: "infrastructure"
 ```

-Exporting metrics to Mimir through a `HTTP` endpoint on port `9009`:
+Exporting metrics to Mimir through a `HTTP` endpoint on port `9009` in `otel-collector-config.yaml` :

 ```yaml
 prometheusremotewrite: